For customers who are having difficulties paying their utility bills, Utilities Kingston has several ways to help.

 To speak one-on-one with a member of our team, call customer service at 613-546-0000, Monday to Friday from 8 AM to 5 PM.

-- Utilities Kingston's water conservation and electricity conservation programs.
+- Water conservation and electricity conservation programs.

 - Ontario Electricity Support Program - information for Kingston Hydro customers and a website from Ontario.

 - Utility bills support for the local community with Kingston Community Health Centres, including LEAP and OESP.

 - The City of Kingston Homelessness Prevention Fund provides eligible individuals and families grants (non-repayable) to help them stay housed or secure housing and can be considered for utility arrears.

 - Answer four simple questions to save energy with Kilowatt Way.